adam-sierakowski/adam-sierakowski/README.md

 ---

-> *Forgetting used to be a failing.
+> *Forgetting used to be a failing \[...\].
 Now it takes effort.
-It may be as important as remembering*  🧘🏻
+It may be as important as remembering* 🧘🏻 James Gleick